96boards/website/README.md

 ## Contributions

-We happy to consider any contributions/feature requests that you may have.
+We will happily consider any contributions/feature requests that you may have.
 Please submit a PR with your changes and we will take a look.
-You can also use the `Github Edit` buttons available on all the website pages to help locate the file you wish to edit/raise and issue about.
+If you have contributor permissions you can also use the `Github Edit` buttons available on all the website pages to help locate the file you wish to edit/raise an issue about.

 ### Simple edits on GitHub